GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 1. Using a stand mixer, beat the cream cheese until it's smooth.
 This won't work if the cream cheese is too cold - make sure it and the butter are at room temperature before you start making the frosting.
 1. Add the butter and orange zest and beat until smooth and homogenous.
 Scrap down the sides of the bowl and beat for a little extra to make sure everything is uniform.
 1. Add the confectioner's sugar and beat well until no lumps remain.
-1. Transfer to a mason jar or plastic container and put in the refrigerator.
+1. Transfer to a sealable container and put in the refrigerator.
 </div>
 </div>